MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-adfs.md

 ---

-# Deploy Kubernetes to Azure Stack using Active Directory Federated Services
+# Deploy Kubernetes to Azure Stack Hub using Active Directory Federated Services

-*Applies to: Azure Stack integrated systems and Azure Stack Development Kit*
+*Applies to: Azure Stack Hub integrated systems and Azure Stack Development Kit*

 > [!Note]
 > Only use the Kubernetes Azure Stack Marketplace item to deploy clusters as a proof-of-concept.
 For supported Kubernetes clusters on Azure Stack, use [the AKS engine](azure-stack-kubernetes-aks-engine-overview.md).